U.S. appeals court backs gay marriage in conservative Utah

 Utah lawmakers who oppose gay marriage had argued that a state constitutional amendment banning such unions was approved by voters and that same-sex unions were new enough that evidence about their impact on families might not fully be known.

-At least 19 U.S. states and the District of Columbia already allow gay marriage, while nine additional states including Utah and Indiana are awaiting final appeal court decisions after lower courts ruled in favor of such unions.

-A U.S. district judge in Indiana ruled that state’s gay marriage ban as unconstitutional on Wednesday and ordered officials to start issuing marriage licenses.

-In Marion County, home to Indianapolis, the clerk’s office said the first same-sex couple arrived moments after the decision.
-By 9:45 pm., officials had issued 219 licenses and married more than 150 couples.
+In Marion County, home to Indianapolis, a spokeswoman for the clerk’s office said the first same-sex couple arrived moments after the decision, and about 50 marriage licenses had been issued by mid-afternoon.

-Indiana’s attorney general asked for a stay of the ruling by U.S. District Judge Richard Young, pending appeal.
+Hundreds of people were still waiting in line in Marion County, and other counties were also issuing licenses to gay couples.
+Indiana’s attorney general swiftly asked for a stay of the ruling by U.S. District Judge Richard Young, pending appeal.

+Meanwhile, in Louisiana, a federal judge heard arguments in a case brought by a gay man seeking the benefits married couples enjoy.